Experienced Louisville Personal Injury Attorney

 Do I have a case if I was partly at fault?

 We strongly recommend not admitting any fault if you are injured in an accident.
-An accident involving personal injury is a complex event, and when your adrenaline is high, you are probably not in the best position to determine exactly what happened.
+A personal injury is complex, and when your adrenaline is high, you are probably not in the best position to determine exactly what happened.
 Any admission of fault can only hurt your ability to get compensation later.
 This is also why you want to watch what you say to an insurance company or any other interested party.
 Stick to the facts of what happened and don’t speculate about why.
 The question of fault is another reason why it’s important to seek the advice of legal counsel as soon as possible.

 How much will my case cost me?